chrisgrieser/nvim-scissors/README.md

 ## Cookbook & FAQ

 ### Example for the VSCode-style snippet format
-This plugin requires that you have a snippet folder with the files required by the VSCode snippet format.
-This means that there must a `package.json` at the root containing the necessary information for which snippet file works for which filetype.
+This plugin requires that you have a valid VSCode snippet folder.
+In addition to saving the snippets in the required JSON format, there must also be a `package.json` at the root of the snippet folder, specifying which files are should be used for which languages.

 Example file structure inside the `snippetDir`: